Khaulat/khaulat.github.io/_posts/2020-07-14-Deep Q-Networks(DQN).md

 - **'LR'** '5.10^-4'- The speed at which the agent learns from experiences.

 As mentioned above, DDQN uses a different Q-Network for selecting actions and a different one for evaluating.
 Two Q-Networks(Local and Target Networks) with the same achitecture but different weights serve this purpose.
-The local network is then trained by minimizing the mean-squared loss function and used the Adam optimizer with a learning rate of **LR**.

-After training with the local network, the target network is then updated(*soft update*) using the value of **TAU** towards the local network.
+The local network is trained by minimizing the mean-squared loss function and used the Adam optimizer with a learning rate of **LR**, then the target network is  updated(*soft update*) using the value of **TAU** towards the local network.

 ## Methods

-The model has 37 input neurons which are the state-space dimensions, three fully-connected layers with 64,32, and 16 neurons respectively with ReLU activation functions, and linear output layer with four neurons that represent the state-action value for each possible action.
+The model has 37 input neurons which are the state-space dimensions, three fully-connected layers with 64,32, and 16 neurons respectively with ReLU activation functions, and a linear output layer with four neurons that represent the state-action value for each possible action.
 The **'run_navigation.ipynb'** contains the code for training and evaluation, **'NN_Model.py'** contains the Q-Network architecture while **'rl_algorithm'** contains the reinforcement learning algorithm.

 After tuning, the hyperparameters that prove to fit the model well are;